 This does not bode well.
 This means that not only are we getting more cases which is to be expected with any disease, but the rates are growing.
 Just like if you are accelerating in a car it is getting faster and faster.

 Personally, I already know several people with MS. As much as I love my friends and community, I do not want to see the community get larger.
 I want us to finally get a breakthrough and end this damnable disease.
 One of the things I enjoy doing is researching genealogy.
 I came across a death certificate for a great-great-uncle.
 He passed away in the 1940s.
 There was a handwritten note on the certificate that said “Died from Multiple Sclerosis.”

 People can pass away from MS. But it is rare that they can directly attribute MS as a cause of death.
 It is usually just considered a contributing factor more than anything else.

-That is why people say you can’t die from MS, just live with it…
+That is why people say you don’t die from MS, you just live with it…

 This turned out longer than I expected but that is fine.
 So everyone stay safe, stay healthy, and have a wonderful pain-free day!